Private Sector Housing

 Report an empty home using our online form

+You can now let us know of an empty property by using the online form.
 If you would like to discuss any property or issue relating to empty homes, please call the Empty Property Officer on 01992 564706.
 All calls and information received will be treated in confidence.

 Home improvements for older homeowners or private tenants, and for people with disabilities

 Through the Caring and Repairing in Epping Forest (C.A.R.E.)
 Home Improvement Agency, the Council seeks to assist older people and disabled home owners to improve, repair or adapt their houses.
 We may also be able to assist with home improvements to prevent hospital admission, or to support prompt discharge from hospital.
 Further information, including the grants available to residents and schemes available can be found here: